gotoconnecttestuser-arch/PASHA_HEALTH_LLC_TC/README.md

 By providing your phone number and verbally opting in, you consent to receive conversational and customer care SMS messages from PASHA HEALTH LLC.

-By providing your mobile number and opting in to receive SMS messages from PASHA HEALTH LLC, you consent to receive customer care messages only.
+By opting in to receive SMS messages from PASHA HEALTH LLC, you agree to receive customer care messages.

-These messages may include responses to inquiries, appointment scheduling, appointment confirmations, customer support communications, and service-related updates.
+Message frequency: Message frequency may vary.
+On average, 1-2 messages per month.

+Privacy Policy: Please review our Privacy Policy at https://github.com/gotoconnecttestuser-arch/PASHA_HEALTH_LLC_PP

+Terms: Message and data rates may apply.
+You can opt out at any time by replying STOP.
+For help, reply HELP.

 Message frequency: